This post may contain affiliate links. Please read my disclosure policy for details. As an Amazon Associate I earn from qualifying purchases.

 You can cook the onions and potatoes in the pot without additional prep, but instead I roasted them first which caramelizes and intensifies the flavors and taste.
 Roasting veggies does wonders!
 With little effort you put, you’ll satisfy hungry tummies!

-As you enjoy this wonderful and easy chowder in cold winter months, you’ll taste the spices from the rotisserie chicken, the different texture from the creamy soup, tender chicken, and hearty potatoes mixed in with corn.
+As you enjoy this wonderful and easy chowder in the cold winter months, you’ll taste the spices from the rotisserie chicken, the different textures from the creamy soup, tender chicken, and hearty potatoes mixed in with corn.
 If you can’t finish eating it, it can be easily stored in the fridge for another meal.

 Similar Dishes to Chicken Corn Chowder

-- 1 lb baby red potatoes (1 lb = 450 g)
+- 1 lb baby red potatoes

-- 1 onion (I used pearl onions)
+- 1 onion (I used pearl onions today)

-- 2 Tbsp extra-virgin olive oil
+- 2 Tbsp extra virgin olive oil

-- freshly ground black pepper
+- ⅛ tsp freshly ground black pepper

 - 4 slices bacon

-- 1 can cream-style sweet corn (14.75 oz; drained)
+- 1 can cream-style sweet corn (14.75 oz; 418 g)

-- 1 can whole sweet corn (1 can = 15.25 oz or 432 g)
+- 1 can whole kernel corn (15.25 oz or 432 g; drained)

-- 2 sprigs thyme (1 sprig = ½ tsp fresh = ¼ tsp dried)
+- 2 sprigs thyme (1 tsp fresh, ½ tsp dried)

-- 1 cup heavy (whipping) cream (1 cup = 240 ml)
+- 1 cup heavy (whipping) cream

-- freshly ground black pepper
+- ⅛ tsp freshly ground black pepper

-Preheat the oven to 400F (200C).
-Cut baby red potatoes into halves, and cut onion into wedges.
-Shred or cut the rotisserie chicken into small bite size pieces and set aside.
+- Cut baby red potatoes into halves, and cut the onion into wedges.
+Shred or cut the rotisserie chicken into small bite-size pieces and set aside.
+In a large bowl, toss potatoes, onions, olive oil, salt, and pepper together.
+Transfer them to a baking sheet.

+- Roast until the skewer goes inside smoothly and the potato skin is crispy, about 25-30 minutes.
+Remove from the oven and set aside.
 While the potatoes are roasting, cook the bacon in a frying pan until crisp.
 Transfer to a paper towel and drain the extra oil.
 After the bacon has cooled, chop into small pieces.

 - In a large pot, bring chicken broth to a boil.
 Add the roasted potatoes and onions, shredded chicken, both cans of corn, and a sprig of thyme to the broth.
 Bring it to a boil again and once boiling, skim the scrum and fat from the soup.
 This is the key to have nice refined soup, so don’t skip this process.
-Lower the heat to medium low heat and simmer for 5 minutes.
+Lower the heat to medium-low heat and simmer for 5 minutes.
 Keep skimming during this time.

 - Add heavy cream, kosher salt, and pepper to taste, and cook until heated through, about 3 minutes.
 Serve into bowls and top with bacon and a tiny sprig of thyme as garnish.